-What is a Moat?
-A Beginner Guide to a Company’s Defenses
+What is a Moat in Investing?
+A Beginner’s Guide to a Company’s Defenses

 Written by Nicholas • Reviewed by Reginald, our mentor guide